-Journeys: Mennonite Stories of Faith and Survival
+Journeys: Mennonite Stories of Faith and Survival in Stalin's Russia

 Book review by Edna Boardman, Bismarck, North Dakota

 Toews, John B. Journeys: Mennonite Stories of Faith and Survival in Stalin’s Russia.
 Edited and Translated by John B. Toews.
 Winnipeg, Manitoba, Canada: Kindred Productions, 1998.

 This review is by Edna Boardman.
 If you wish to repost it or print it and have not already requested permission to do so, please send a message to email@example.com

 Here is a book that will help to answer some questions for persons wondering what happened to ethnic Germans, perhaps their own relatives, who were caught up in the persecutions and deportations of Stalinist Russia.
 (A book reviewed earlier in this series contained a diary composed DURING a deportee's experience, which was very rare because of monitoring in the camps.
 This book is "Siberian Diary of Aron P. Toews with a Biography", by Olga Rempel, translated by Esther Klaassen Bergen, edited by Lawrence Klippenstein.
 Book is available through CMBC Publications, 600 Shaftsbury Blvd, Winnipeg, MB, Canada R3P OM4.
 The book is also available from the Germans from Russia Heritage Society, 1008 East Central Avenue, Bismarck, ND 58501, for $8.50.